 Regularly update your profile with new photos, reviews from customers, and offers.
 When someone uses Google Maps to find a jewelry store (and if you are using a map app, it knows your location, so there is no “near me” they type), wouldn’t you want your potential customer to know you are using 10% off of Men’s Jewelry BEFORE they drive to your store or call you?

 This covers most organic usage for the map apps.
-In the future we will look at advertising opportunities these platforms offer!

 FREQUENTLY ASKED QUESTIONS